BanerjeeLab-repertoire/pycat-napari/README.md

 ## Installation

 PyCAT-Napari requires Python 3.9 or later.

-Installation is straightforward using pip:
+### Using Pip
+Install the package using `pip`:

 ```bash
 pip install pycat-napari
 ```

-For platform-specific installations:
+### Platform-Specific Installations
+To ensure functionality on different platforms, install as follows:

 ### Windows
 ```bash